Past Institute Fellows

 Theodoros (Ted) Lappas was a Postdoctoral Fellow at the Hariri Institute from September 2011 to December 2012, working with Institute Junior Faculty Fellow Professor Evimaria Terzi in the Data Management Lab.
 His work focuses on text and web mining, information retrieval, and social networks.
 Some of his work at the Institute focused on problems related to collecting, storing, and searching very large datasets from the web.
 Ted obtained his PhD from the Department of Computer and Science Engineering at the University of California, Riverside, and an undergraduate degree in computer science from the Athens University of Economics and Business.

 Benjamin Lubin was an Institute Junior Faculty Fellow from Fall 2011 to Spring 2014.
-He joined the School of Management in 2010.
+He joined the Questrom School of Business in 2010.
 He received a PhD from Harvard University in 2011.
 His research interests include game theory, multi-agent systems, electronic commerce, and grid computing.
 Much of his work is at the intersection of economics and computer science, such as applying machine learning techniques to mechanism design, a branch of economics in which game theory is used to optimize market rules.

 Dr. Luigi Morino was a Visiting Fellow at the Hariri Institute from late 2011 to early 2012.
 He is a retired professor in the Department of Mechanical and Industrial Engineering of the University of Rome (Roma Tre).
 He is a specialist in aeroelasticity, with experience in both aspects of the field: unsteady aerodynamics and structural dynamics.
 Professor Morino received doctorates in mechanical engineering (1963) and aerospace engineering (1966), both from the University of Rome (La Sapienza).
 Dr. Morino’s research is primarily connected with the development of a new boundary integral equation (and the corresponding computational algorithm, known as panel method or boundary element method) for the aerodynamic analysis of unsteady compressible quasi-potential flows, and with the the development of perturbation methods for the solution of dynamical aeroelastic systems.